DV

 Strategy & risk

-QDVO tracks U.S. large-cap value / dividend equities with a covered call overlay with an active approach, while QQQI tracks NASDAQ 100 using an options strategy.
+QDVO tracks U.S. large-cap value / dividend equities with a covered call overlay with an active approach, while QQQI tracks NASDAQ 100 with an options approach.
+Beta is 0.9338 for QDVO and 1.0553 for QQQI, indicating QDVO is less volatile relative to the market.

 Fund details